bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 You will automatically have all the necessary implementation details to pass the object to a `DbMerge`.
 Only three things are left to do here:
 1. You need to flag the properties that identify the unique Id columns with the attribute `IdColumn`
-2. You need to flag the properties used when comparing the values of a record to decide if it really needs to be updated with the attribute `CompareColumn`
+2. Optional: You can flag the properties used when comparing the values of a record to decide if it really needs to be updated with the attribute `CompareColumn`.
+Otherwise all non-id columns are used for comparison.
 3. Optional: You can flag the properties that you want to have updated in the target with the `UpdateColumn` attribute.
 If this is omitted, all non-Id columns are updated.